BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 ## Status - Beta

-v2.1.0 of **Learning Bitcoin from the Command Line** is feature complete and has undergone full editing and integration.
-It is ready for learning

-We are also tentatively considering what we could include in a [v3.0](TODO-30.md) of the course.
+v2.2.2 of **Learning Bitcoin from the Command Line** is feature complete and has undergone full editing and integration.
+It is ready for learning.
+However, it is out-of-date, focused on Bitcoin Core 22.0.
+We are currently working on [v3.0](TODO-30.md) of the course, for release toward the end of 2026.
 If you'd like to support work of that sort, become a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons) or support us at our [BTCPay Server](https://btcpay.blockchaincommons.com/), and let us know that **Learning Bitcoin** was the reason why.

 ### Version History

+#### 2.2.2 (January 22, 2026)

+* Updated §2.1 and Appendix 1 to accomodate recent updates to [Bitcoin-Standup-Scripts](https://github.com/BlockchainCommons/Bitcoin-Standup-Scripts) as well as changes to the Linode interface.

 #### 2.2.1 (January 15, 2026)